tjl2/ssl_port_redirect/README.md

 **Please note** that if you are using Passenger (version 2 or 3) as your stack, you must also download and install [this rack middleware](https://github.com/tjl2/rack_forwarded_for_override) for your app before following the instructions below.

-### Takeovers

-During a takeover process (where your app master fails and we automatically promote another instance to the master), the IP address will revert to being incorrect in the logs until a new application instance has been successfully booted and added to the cluster.
-This can last for a few minutes and wil be corrected once the instance is configured and your custom recipes are run on the cluster.

 ## Usage instructions